Grand Alliance (League of Augsburg)

-With the later additions of Spain and Savoy, the coalition fought the Nine Years' War (1688–1697) against France that ended with the Peace of Ryswick (1697).

-The Second Grand Alliance was reformed by the Treaty of The Hague (1701) prior to the War of the Spanish Succession and was dissolved after the Peace of Utrecht (1713).
+With the subsequent additions of Spain and Savoy, the Grand Alliance fought the 1688 to 1697 Nine Years' War against France that ended with the Peace of Ryswick.
+It was reformed by the 1701 Treaty of The Hague prior to the War of the Spanish Succession, and dissolved in 1713 following the Peace of Utrecht.

 Background

 The Grand Alliance was the most significant of the coalitions formed in response to the wars of Louis XIV that began in 1667 and ended in 1714.
-Post-1648, French expansion was helped by the decline of Spanish power while the Peace of Westphalia formalised religious divisions within the Holy Roman Empire.
-This weakened the collective security previously provided by the Imperial Circles and led to a series of individual agreements, such as the 1679 Wetterau Union.
+The 1648 Peace of Westphalia provided more autonomy to states within the Holy Roman Empire, weakening the collective security previously provided by the Imperial Circles.
+The result was a series of individual agreements, such as the 1679 Wetterau Union.